fefas/blog.fefas.net/jekyll/_posts/2017-06-18-what-should-a-developer-really-catch?.md

 problems by adding some value somehow and it SHOULD be delivered in the simplest and fastest possible way.
 But we don't!

-> _"We are unprofessional"_, Robert Martin already said that.
+> _"We are unprofessional"_, Robert Martin has already said that.

 In my short career I've seen more than once smart developers having the opportunity to work on an outstanding business model and using that business complexity as their motivation to build nice, sophisticated and high-tech applications which, as it turned out, ~~helped the company grow up~~ were just another group of hard-to-understand words and far far away from the business itself.
-In other words, a waste of time and money resulting in a code that is already legacy at the first day after deployment.
+In other words, a waste of time and money resulting in a code that was already legacy at the first day after deployment.
 A total mess!

 ![Total Mess](/assets/images/posts/2017-06-18-what-should-a-developer-really-catch%3F-total-mess.jpg)